asafamr/SymPatternWSI/README.md

 two metric scores: FNMI and FBC as descibed in the paper.
 You can re-run this key file evaluation using evaluate_key.sh

+Developed and tested on Ubuntu 16, Cuda 8.0

 ### Results:
 TODO:add